gonsp/PROP_GRUPO_18/data/readme.txt

 This package contains the data sets used in the experiments of the following paper:

-Ming Ji, Yizhou Sun, Marina Danilevsky, Jiawei Han, and Jing Gao, ¡°Graph Regularized Transductive Classification on Heterogeneous Information Networks", Proc.
+Ming Ji, Yizhou Sun, Marina Danilevsky, Jiawei Han, and Jing Gao, ï¿½ï¿½Graph Regularized Transductive Classification on Heterogeneous Information Networks", Proc.
 2010 European Conf. on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECMLPKDD'10), Barcelona, Spain, Sept.
 2010.